arbor-sim/arbor/doc/cpp/hardware.rst

     .. cpp:member:: int gpu_id

         The identifier of the GPU to use.
-        The gpu id corresponds to the ``int device`` parameter used by CUDA API calls to identify GPU devices.
+        The GPU id corresponds to the ``int device`` parameter used by CUDA API calls to identify GPU devices.
         Set to -1 to indicate that no GPU device is to be used.
         See ``cudaSetDevice`` and ``cudaDeviceGetAttribute`` provided by the